Tuesday, 24 January 2023

 ARCHITECTURE

-Initially the temple was built in Dravidian architecture latter the same was reconstructed during Vijayanagara period.
-The temple consists of Sanctum sanctorum, ardha mandapam, Mukaha mandapam.
-Amman Banashankari in the sanctum Sanctorum is in sitting posture on Lion and the demon is under her feet.
-Amman is with 8 hands holding Trishul, Damaru, Kapalam, ghanta, Vedic Scriptures, Sword, Shield and severed head of demon.
+Initially, the temple was built in Dravidian architecture later same was reconstructed during the Vijayanagara period.
+The temple consists of Sanctum Sanctorum, ardha mandapam, Mukha mandapam.
+Amman Banashankari in the sanctum Sanctorum is in a sitting posture on the Lion and the demon is under her feet.
+Amman is with 8 hands holding Trishul, Damaru, Kapalam, ghanta, Vedic Scriptures, Sword, Shield and severed head of a demon.

-The Guard structure is of Indo- Islamic architecture also called as Victory tower.
+The Guard structure is of Indo-Islamic architecture also called as Victory tower.
 The Chalukya Pillars can be seen in the mukha mandapam and the mandapa around the Temple tank.

 HISTORY AND INSCRIPTIONS

-Another 1019 CE, inscription in Kannada language on a pillar installed on the northern side of the temple, records the bravery of the Rashtrakuta king "Bhimadeva".
+Another 1019 CE, inscription in the Kannada language on a pillar installed on the northern side of the temple, records the bravery of the Rashtrakuta king "Bhimadeva".

 LEGENDS

 As per the Skanda Purana and Padma Purana, the demon Durgamasura harassed the local people.
 So they prayed to Devas to save them.
-The Devas prayed Shiva and Shiva directed Shakambari to hep the local people.
+The Devas prayed Shiva and Shiva directed Shakambari to help the local people.
 Shakambari who came out of Yagna, killed the demon and saved the local people.
 Banashankari is believed to be the incarnation of Ma Parvati, who is the consort of Shiva.

-It is believed that Banashakhari is a form of Maa Shakambhari Devi ( Vegetable goddess ) whose real, main and ancient temple is located in Saharanpur District in Uttar Pradesh.
+It is believed that Banashakhari is a form of Maa Shakambhari Devi (Vegetable goddess) whose real, main, and ancient temple is located in Saharanpur District in Uttar Pradesh.
 It is also known as Shaktipeeth / Sakthi peeda of Shakambhari Devi.

 The Amman is a kuladeivam for "Devangar Kulam" ( Weaver Community ) and Deshastha Brahmins.